khanh-do/react-dojo/info-card/README.md

 ## Project Details
 ![wireframe](./public/images/wireframe.png)

 Tasks
-*Build a component named InfoCard in /src directory *Have the component take in three props
+Build a component named InfoCard in /src directory Have the component take in three props
-    *title
+    title
-    *description
+    description
-    *imagePath
+    imagePath
-These props provide data to the three main parts of the InfoCard component
+These props proved data to the three main parts of the InfoCard component

 ## Available Scripts